itlab-vision/openvino-smart-library/README.md

 * `landmarks-regression-retail-0009`, to predict face keypoints;
 * `face-reidentification-retail-0095`, to recognize readers.

-For more information about the pre-trained models, refer to the [model documentation](OMZ-models).
+For more information about the pre-trained models, refer to the [model documentation][OMZ-models].

 ## Demonstration